 - Your value proposition isn’t that different and not that compelling as it used to be.

 - The profitability is decreasing annually and is lower than the market average.

-Brand strategy framework for small businesses
+Brand strategy framework for professional services firms

-The key stakeholders and employees of the company have to embody the spirit of the brand to be able to filter their productive work through a pair of brand spectacles adhering to the TWIGSAP principle (I should really “TM” this one).
+The key stakeholders and employees of the firm have to embody the spirit of the brand to be able to filter their productive work through a pair of brand spectacles adhering to the TWIGSAP principle (I should really “TM” this one).

-The brand is a symphony of individual feelings the target audience has about the product, service and company.
+The brand is a symphony of individual feelings the target audience has about the service and company.
 It cannot be forced upon the audience, but they can be guided.
 The brand is a musical masterpiece that strikes a chord.
-The company is the conductor, the clients are the orchestra.
+The firm is the conductor, the clients are the orchestra.
 Together they create the brand.
 Together they compose the music for their tribe to vibe to so that the whole wide world could listen too.
 They just need somewhere to write it down.
 The Brand strategy is the music notebook for your symphony.